5 Best Dog Treats For Small Dogs

 What Could Be Improved:

-These mini biscuits have a crisp, crunchy texture that can help with dental hygiene.
-They're sized for small mouths, making them practical for puppies during training or as a quick reward.
-The assorted flavors keep things interesting for dogs who like variety.
+These mini biscuits have a crisp, crunchy texture that many dogs enjoy.
+Sized for small mouths, they work well for training rewards or as a daily treat.
+The assorted flavors help keep things interesting for Chihuahuas who like variety.

 What We Like: